bortels/multipass/README.md

-The config file is pure bouncy - a simple json collection of strings to match to the "Host:" header, and the destination to connect it to (usually another port on localhost).
-"DEFAULT" the default route in case there is no host header that matches.
+The config file is pure bouncy - a simple json collection of strings to match to the "Host:" header, and the destination to connect it to (usually another port on localhost). "default" the default route in case there is no host header that matches.

 You will notice there's a key there that's got "config" as the destination;